jobayer-hossen/L2-Assignment-1/README.md

         throw new Error(message);
     }
     ```
-# 2 No Q. 🔗 Union and Intersection Types
+# 2 No Q. Provide an example of using union and intersection types in TypeScript.

 #### **Union Types**
 - A union type allows a variable to hold one of several types.